Do Go On - 373 - The Star Wars Holiday Special

 Yeah.

-That would make people leave.
+that would make people live.

 Hey, anyone want to hear a podcast I'm on?

-Yeah, I think that would do the trick.
+Yeah, I think that'd do the trick.

 Anyone want to sit down and learn?

-That's what we're doing here tonight.
+That's what we're doing you tonight.

 So it's never been released officially,

-but luckily the VHS format was introduced two years prior
+but luckily the VHS format was introduced

-to the special's airing, and many fans recorded it on their VCRs.
+and many fans recorded it on their VCRs.

 So today, grainy bootleg DVD copies of the special